Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Experiment

 \subsubsection{Dataset}

 To fully verify the effectiveness of the our method on RGBD SOD, we perform the experiments on seven RGBD SOD benchmark datasets.
 The NJU2K~\cite{ju2014depth} contains 1,985 RGBD image pairs with labeled saliency maps, which are collected from the Internet and 3D movies or taken by a Fuji W3 stereo camera.
 NLPR~\cite{peng2014rgbd} collects 1,000 RGBD image pairs captured by Microsoft Kinect.
 DES~\cite{cheng2014depth} is also named RGBD135 since it contains 135 RGBD image pairs about indoor scenes collected by Microsoft Kinect.
 LFSD~\cite{li2014saliency} has 100 image pairs with depth information and labelled ground truths.
 SSD~\cite{zhu2017three} is also a small dataset that contains 80 image pairs picked up from three stereo movies.
 SIP~\cite{fan2020rethinking} collect 1,000 image pairs in outdoor scenarios and it has many challenging situations.
 STERE~\cite{niu2012leveraging} also contains 1000 various image pairs which include real-world scenes and virtual scenes.
+We randomly sample 1485 image pairs and 700 image pairs from the NJU2K~\cite{ju2014depth} and NLPR~\cite{peng2014rgbd} datasets as the training set, which is common used in RGBD SOD methods.
+For fairness, we test on DES, LFSD, SIP, SSD and STERE.